by Calculated Risk on 1/18/2018 11:30:00 AM

-Earlier: Housing Starts increased to 1.226 Million Annual Rate in December
+Earlier: Housing Starts decreased to 1.192 Million Annual Rate in December

 Click on graph for larger image.